Skip to content

 • ShaderFlow and derived projects can easily be hosted as a SaaS.
 The "Affero" clause ensures no bad actors can take advantage of the software without contributing back.

-• It can be a blocker for some businesses, for that,
+• It can be a blocker for some businesses, get in touch for further discussion.

 I plan on relicensing to MIT in the future, the contributions terms are a step towards that.